DKFZ-ODCF/SNVCallingWorkflow/README.md

 # DKFZ SNVCalling Workflow

 An SNV calling workflow developed in the Applied Bioinformatics and Theoretical Bioinformatics groups at the DKFZ.
 An earlier version (pre Github) of this workflow was used in the [Pancancer](https://dockstore.org/containers/quay.io/pancancer/pcawg-dkfz-workflow) project.
+The workflow is only suited for human data (hg37/hg19; some later versions also hg38), because of the big role annotations play in this workflow.

 > <table><tr><td><a href="https://www.denbi.de/"><img src="docs/images/denbi.png" alt="de.NBI logo" width="300" align="left"></a></td><td><strong>Your opinion matters!</strong> The development of this workflow is supported by the <a href="https://www.denbi.de/">German Network for Bioinformatic Infrastructure (de.NBI)</a>.
 By completing <a href="https://www.surveymonkey.de/r/denbi-service?sc=hd-hub&tool=SNVCallingWorkflow">this very short (30-60 seconds) survey</a> you support our efforts to improve this tool.</td></tr></table>